cozy/cozy-stack/docs/notes.md

 ### GET /notes/:id/open

-It return the URL where the note can be opened.
+It return the parameters to build the URL where the note can be opened.
 It can be on the same cozy instance, or on another instance if the note is shared.

 #### Request